... The Beta Hero

 ||||

-!The Shells On the top shell where it meets the midplate, there is a strip of old glue working up the sides.
+!The Shells On the top shell where it meets the midplate, there is a considerable band of old glue worked up the sides.
 Since there's no indication of this glue in screencaps it's likely from the old reassembly, after the prop was damaged, when the top was no doubt reglued (and shifted a bit to the right) onto the midplate.
 The bottom shell has heat warping along its long edges that's not seen in the limited screencap views of the prop's underside, so it can be reasoned to have come from poor storage after the show.
-Early September 2024 update: The top shell's excess glue issue was left alone.
-Regarding the bottom shell, it's not yet known if any corrections to the warping were made, but it should be noted that just as Kydex is formed and mal-formed with heat, it can also be re-formed with a touch of localized heat, especially when one can guide the shape back to true via a castings from another original Wah-built communicator, which the restorer possessed.
-The Antenna The antenna now sits when closed more angled to the left than it did during the show, and some of the soldered connections to the wire near the hinge wheels are now broken.
+2024 Refurbishment Details: The top shell's excess glue issue was left alone.
+Regarding the bottom shell, no corrections to the warping were made, noting that just as Kydex is formed and mal-formed with heat, it can also be re-formed and corrected with a touch of localized heat, especially when one can guide the shape back to true via a castings from another original Wah-built communicator, which the worker possessed.
+The Antenna The antenna now sits when closed more angled to the left than it did during the show, and some of the soldered connections to the wire near the hinge wheels are broken.
 The wire is the usual brass.
 The hinge wheel stop peg looks to be a short, bent snip of a steel wire soldered into the right wheel:

 ||||

-Screencaps show a portion of Beta's underside twice (below), and in both we see a screw - one a brass flat-ish head and the other looks (since the pixels lack any yellow lean) like steel: Early September 2024 update: Two 1/2" 2-56 screws survived in Beta; coincidentally one a steel slotted round head (like what's in Alpha) and - for the first time ever found in a Wah comm... a brass slotted PAN head.
+We see portions of Beta's underside just twice (below), and in both is observed the same front/left screw, although one time it's clearly a brass flat-ish head, while curiously the other time it looks (since the more-vertically oriented pixels lack any yellow lean) like a steel round head: When the prop was found, two 1/2" 2-56 screws survived; coincidentally one a steel slotted round head (like what's in Alpha) and - for the first time ever found in a Wah comm... a brass slotted PAN head.
 What the two other original screws were we will never know.
-It's not
+2024

 ||||